 What It Means for Individual Investors

 For individual investors, the cost of transacting on the Ethereum network can be significant.
-For example, as of July 27, 2021, the average gas price on the Ethereum network was 40.66 Gwei.
-A year ago in July 2020, it was 96.65 Gwei.
+For example, In December of 2021, the average gas price on the Ethereum network was 106 Gwei (worth roughly $9.70 at the time).
+In July 2021, it was just 40.66 Gwei.
 That’s a huge variation, so timing your transactions for lower costs can yield significant savings.

 It’s also worth noting that the Ethereum network is currently undergoing a major upgrade to Ethereum 2.0, which is intended to speed up transactions and lower costs.

 - Gwei is a small fractional measurement of the Ethereum cryptocurrency.

 - Ethereum transaction fees, called gas, are measured in Gwei.